request-interop/interface/README-RESEARCH.md

 ## Mutability

 The projects offer varying levels of nominal mutability.
-Note that "readonly" here means the project does not allow *public* mutability; formal `readonly` might not be in place, thus allowing mutablity within protected or private scopes, but not from outside the object.
+Note that "readonly" here means the project does not allow *public* mutability; formal `readonly` might not be in place, thus allowing mutability within protected or private scopes, but not from outside the object.

 |           | Readonly | Mutable |
 | --------- | -------- | ------- |